SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   - Select **Editable version** as **Version**
   - Replace the XXX in the **Project Name** with your user name
+  - You may update the **Description**
   - Choose **Save as new**

   ![02](./images//002.png)

-  Your project gets created in the Lobby.
+  Your project starts getting created in the Lobby.

-3. Click on the newly created project.
+3. Wait until the project is successfully created and then click on the newly created project.

   ![02](./images//003.png)